Why Do Couples Keep Getting Stuck in the Same Arguments?

 Attachment theory offers a clear roadmap to understanding how early experiences shape your emotional regulation, sense of self, and ways of connecting with others.
 Negative emotions and coping strategies often trap us in painful, self-perpetuating cycles.
 Emotional isolation is a core risk factor for many mental health issues.

-EFT provides a safe haven and secure base in therapy—a place where you can face your most difficult emotions without fear, supported by a therapist attuned to your needs.
+Emotionally Focused Therapy provides a safe haven and secure base in therapy, a place where you can face your most difficult emotions without fear, supported by a therapist attuned to your needs.
 This safety naturally calms your nervous system and opens the door to healing and growth.

-In EFIT, this healing extends inward—helping you comfort and validate vulnerable parts of yourself and reframe painful attachment wounds through imaginative encounters with key figures or aspects of self.
+In Emotionally Focused Individual Therapy, this healing extends inward, helping you comfort and validate vulnerable parts of yourself and reframe painful attachment wounds through imaginative encounters with key figures or aspects of self.

 Rather than focusing on solving problems superficially, EFT explores the processes that keep you stuck, helping you reassemble your emotional reality into one that feels coherent, manageable, and hopeful.